- Fire & E.M.S.

 When Water Gets Ugly -

-The City of Broadview Heights Fire Department will be flushing water mains and fire hydrants from approximately May 1, 2014 through June 30, 2014.
-This work will be done as part of the Fire Department’s ongoing preventative maintenance program.
+The City of Broadview Heights Fire Department will be flushing water mains and fire hydrants from approximately September - November.
+This work will be done as part of the Fire Department's ongoing preventative maintenance program.
 Generally this work will be done during the hours of 9:00 A.M. until 4:00 P.M.
 Monday through Friday.
 Please look for rusty water going into your washing machine before you put white clothes in to be washed.

 From time to time, water users in certain parts of Broadview Heights may experience a temporary reddish or brownish coloration to their tap water.
 Here are some answers to questions most frequently asked by water users about such events and what can be done about them: